Dunkerrin: Amenities

 The local national (primary) school, Scoil Muire, first opened in 1943.
-The village's Roman Catholic church, dedicated to St Mary, was built in 1978 on the site of an earlier 19th century church.
+The village's Roman Catholic church, dedicated to St Mary, was built in 1978 on the site of an earlier 19th-century church.

 Structures of note

-Local sites of architectural note include the remains of Franckfort Castle which was built about 1730.
+Local sites of architectural note include the remains of Franckfort Castle, which was built about 1730.
 Though now demolished, the ruined remains include a Gothic style curtain wall, entrance and towers.

-The construction of Dunkerrin's Church of Ireland church was funded by the 'Board of First Fruits' and completed around 1820.
-It is a four bay nave church with a three-stage tower.
+The construction of Dunkerrin's Church of Ireland church was funded by the 'Board of First Fruits' and completed c.
+1820.
+It is a four-bay nave church with a three-stage tower.
 A stile in the stone boundary wall which encloses the church yard provides access to Frankfort Castle.
 A wall plaque reads, 'This wall was built by Francis Rollestown Esq.
 In the year 1757’.

-There is a late 19th century cast-iron water pump at the crossroads in Dunkerrin.
+There is a late 19th-century cast-iron water pump at the crossroads in Dunkerrin.